Jose ben Joezer

-Jose ben Joezer (also spelt Yose ben Yoezer) was a rabbi of the early Maccabean period, possibly a disciple of Antigonus of Soko and member of the ascetic group known as the Hasidæans, though neither is certain.
+Jose ben Joezer (also spelled Yose ben Yoezer) was a rabbi of the early Maccabean period, possibly a disciple of Antigonus of Soko and member of the ascetic group known as the Hasidæans, though neither is certain.
 He belonged to a priestly family.

 Biography

 With him and Jose ben Johanan of Jerusalem, his colleague, begins the period known in Jewish history as that of the zugot (duumvirate), which ended with Hillel and Shammai.
 According to an old tradition, the member of the "zugot" mentioned first occupied the office of Nasi (president) of the Sanhedrin, while the one mentioned second served in the capacity of vice-president.

 Jose belonged to the party of the Ḥasidim, and was a decided adversary of Hellenism.
 To prevent Jews from settling beyond Judea he declared all pagan countries "unclean".
 He declared also glass utensils "unclean", probably because they were manufactured in pagan countries.
 In other respects, however, he was very liberal, and received the surname "Sharaya" ("one who permits") for having rendered three liberal decisions on certain ritual questions.
 The first halakic controversy known in the Talmud was that between Jose ben Joezer and his colleague Jose ben Johanan.
 It arose over the question whether the laying of hands on the heads of the sacrifices is permitted on feast-days.